PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 *B. Task-oriented variant*
 Task-oriented variant does not involve declaration via the iJw message system.

-Detailed information on the youth care processes, cn be found on the website of the  'istandaarden' https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_72094.html
+Detailed information on the youth care processes (in Dutch), a be found on the website of the [istandaarden](https://informatiemodel.istandaarden.nl/iWmoJw30_Eb10/views/view_72094.html).

 ***